TERMS & CONDITIONS

 1.15 Supporting documents are for judging purposes only.

-1.16 The project must have been live during 2024.
-Projects that commenced before 2024, but were still delivered during 2024 are eligible.
+1.16 Specific projects/services/initiatives must have been live during 2025.
+Projects that commenced before 2025 but were still delivered during 2025 are eligible.

 1.17 The applicant indemnifies, and agrees to keep indemnified, the organisers of the Irish Sports Industry Awards for any claims arising out of any material, statements or claims made as part of their entry.